DETAILED ACTION

 obtain route information indicating a travel route, among a plurality of travel routes, of a vehicle to a destination, map information corresponding to the travel route [pre-solution activity (receiving data)], and positioning data from a sensor indicative of actual location information indicating an actual location of the vehicle [pre-solution activity (data gathering) using a generic sensor];

-estimate, based on the route information, the map information, and the actual location information, an expected time of arrival of the vehicle to the identified section and an expected time of passage of the vehicle through the identified section, and a time slot from the expected time of arrival to the expected time of passage as a recommended time slot in which interaction with the driver of the vehicle is recommended,
+estimate, based on the route information, the map information, and the actual location information, an expected time of arrival of the vehicle to the identified section and an expected time of passage of the vehicle through the identified section, and a time slot from the expected time of arrival to the expected time of passage as a recommended time slot in which interaction with a driver of the vehicle is recommended,

 For the following reason(s), the examiner submits that the above identified additional limitations do not integrate the above-noted abstract idea into a practical application.